 Part 2, Chapter 3 (Classification of Dangerous Goods — Class 3, Flammable Liquids), of the Technical Instructions (2.3.2.1.1 of the UN Model Regulations):

 3.2.1 Table 2-4 should be used for the determination of the packing group of a liquid that presents a hazard due to flammability.
-For liquids whose only hazard is flammability, the packing group for the material is the packing group shown in Table 2-4.
+For liquids whose only hazard is flammability, the packing group for the liquid is the packing group shown in Table 2-4.
 For a liquid possessing an additional hazard(s), the packing group, determined by using Table 2-4, and the packing group based on the severity of the additional hazard(s), must be considered.
 In such cases, the table of precedence of hazard characteristics appearing in Table 2-1 should be used to determine the correct classification of the liquid.

 Part 3, Chapter 3 (Special provisions) (SP 163 of the UN Model Regulations):